 Washington Regional Medical Center

-Washington Regional is a community-owned, locally governed, non-profit health care system located in Northwest Arkansas, employing over 3,400 team members and serving the region with a 425-bed medical center, over 50 clinic locations and five Centers of Excellence – the Washington Regional J.B.
+Washington Regional is the only community-owned, locally governed, non-profit health care system located in northwest Arkansas, employing over 3,400 team members and serving the region with a 425-bed medical center, over 40 clinic locations and five Centers of Excellence – the Washington Regional J.B.
 Hunt Transport Services Neuroscience Institute; Washington Regional Walker Heart Institute; Washington Regional Women and Infants Center; Washington Regional Total Joint Center; and Washington Regional Pat Walker Center for Seniors.

-Washington Regional is the region’s only Level 2 trauma center, the only Joint Commission-designated Comprehensive Stroke Center in the state, one of only two hospitals in the state to earn Spine Surgery Certification from The Joint Commission, and the first hospital in Arkansas to be named an Antimicrobial Stewardship Center of Excellence by the Infectious Diseases Society of America.
-Washington Regional has once again been recognized as the #1 hospital in Arkansas by U.S. News and World Report for 2023-2024, being ranked as high performing in 12 areas of care – abdominal aortic aneurysm repair, chronic obstructive pulmonary disease, diabetes, heart attack, heart failure, hip fracture, hip replacement, kidney failure, knee replacement, lung cancer surgery, pneumonia, and stroke.
+Washington Regional is the region’s only Level II trauma center, the only hospital in the state to hold Joint Commission certification as a Comprehensive Stroke Center, the only hospital in northwest Arkansas to earn Advanced Certification in Spine Surgery from Joint Commission and to hold Advanced Certification for Total Hip and Total Knee Replacement.
+Additionally, Washington Regional was the first hospital in Arkansas and is one of only two in the state to be named an Antimicrobial Stewardship Center of Excellence by the Infectious Diseases Society of America.
+Washington Regional has been named the #1 hospital in Arkansas by U.S. News and World Report for six consecutive years, earning designation as high performing in 13 areas of care — more than any other hospital in the state.

-The state-of-the-art Emergency Department has 40 beds, including 3 trauma bays and an urgent care area, and sees more than 54,000 patient visits per year.
+The state-of-the-art Emergency Department has 40 beds, including three trauma bays and an area for non-acute cases, and sees more than 57,000 patient visits per year.
 Roughly 26% of ED visits lead to an admission, with 4.7% of all visits resulting in an admission to a critical care unit.
 Residents receive a broad clinical experience with a diverse patient population as they care for children and adults of all cultures in the emergency department and inpatient rotations.
-WRMC provides care in all specialty areas and both required and elective clinical experiences are completed at this site in multiple clinical disciplines.
+Washington Regional provides care in all specialty areas and both required and elective clinical experiences are completed at this site in multiple clinical disciplines.

-Washington Regional’s leadership is strongly committed to GME.
-In 2022, the hospital invested millions into building a 6400 square foot GME Suite on the third floor, above the ED.
-This space is badge access only and contains classrooms, resident lounge, team rooms, lockers, program offices, and resident-only call rooms.
+Washington Regional’s leadership is strongly committed to graduate medical education.
+In 2022, the hospital invested in a 6,400 square foot GME Suite.
+The space contains classrooms, a resident lounge, team rooms, lockers, program offices, and resident-only call rooms.
 The GME Suite is regularly stocked with food and drinks, and hot meals are provided free of charge during noon conferences/didactic days.

 Washington Regional is committed to improving the health of people in communities it serves through compassionate, high-quality care, prevention, and wellness education.
 Visit wregional.com for more information.